youtiaoguagua/ping1s/README.md

 ## Installation

-You can download executable binaries from github release.
+You can download ping1s from github release.

 ## LICENSE